 Modeled estimates have specific drawbacks with regard to their usefulness in tracking progress in communities.
 Modeled data are not particularly good at incorporating the effects of local conditions, such as health promotion policies or unique population characteristics, into their estimates.
 Counties trying to measure the effects of programs and policies on the data should use great caution when using modeled estimates.
 In order to better understand and validate modeled estimates, confirming this data with additional sources of data at the local level is particularly valuable.

 Years of Data Used

-The 500 Cities project also provides city- and census tract-level small area estimates for chronic disease risk factors, health outcomes, and clinical preventive service use, including adult obesity, for the largest 500 cities in the United States.
+The PLACES Project provides county-, city-, census tract-, and zip code-level small-area estimates for chronic disease risk factors, health outcomes, and clinical preventive service use, including Adult Obesity, across the United States.